This article was written and originally posted by The Financial Diet in partnership with M&T Bank.

 Julia Lorenz-Olson: So the term “financial advisor” is a generic one without a specific definition within the financial industry.
 So advisors can actually come from a variety of different certification programs and range of experience.
 Typically though they can do things like create financial plans for a fee, sell insurance or investment products, and sometimes provide tax guidance or estate planning, all depending on the licenses they hold and who they are regulated by (the states, FINRA or the U.S. Securities and Exchange Commission).

 TFD Pro Tip: We understand that thinking about your financial future can sometimes be overwhelming.
-That’s where M&T Securities can help.
-When you meet with one of their advisors, they’ll work to get to know you: your career expectations, your responsibilities, your hopes and dreams.
+That’s where an advisor can help.
+When you meet an advisor, they’ll work to get to know you: your career expectations, your responsibilities, your hopes and dreams.
 They’ll talk about how much risk you’re comfortable with, and when you expect to need the funds you’re seeking to accumulate.
 They’ll use all this information to begin shaping a plan that’s uniquely suited to you.

 It seems like financial advisors would only be able to help people who are already rich — is that true, and why/why not?